 NASA bought replacement parts through eBay, which seems kind of weird.
 They found floppy disk drives and Intel chips that were so out of date at the time, those products could no longer be found through other ways.

-You never know how much your old junk can contribute to our lives and science until you sell it on eBay.
+You never know how much your old junk can contribute to our lives and science until you learn how to sell on eBay.

 What’s on the List of eBay Prohibited Items?

-Currently, here are categories that are on the banned, prohibited, and restricted list:
+Currently, here are categories that are on the banned, prohibited, and restricted item list: